Skip to main content

 CI/CD comfort

-Can set up a basic pipeline themselves.
-Avoids the "I cannot deploy without DevOps help" trap.
+Can set up a basic GitHub Actions or GitLab CI pipeline themselves.
+Avoids the "I cannot deploy without DevOps" bottleneck common in mid-level full-stack engineers.

 Performance instinct